-This recipe is perfect for a light supper, eaten with Dinner Rolls.
+I just love autumn because I can make a lot of delicious pumpkin recipes.
+This soup is perfect to serve with Dinner Rolls.
 It could also be a good appetizer and side dish for your holiday dinner table along with savory main dishes like Dry Brined Turkey that is perfect for Thanksgiving!
 Add Broccoli Cauliflower Salad to the menu for that serving of healthy veggies!

 This is the best pumpkin soup recipe that is thick and creamy, with a silky texture and all the fall savory flavors that you love.
 It is gently spiced and made with caramelized onions and minced garlic.
 It is rich and creamy that it can be a main dish on its own.

 A warm bowl of this soup for the cold nights of fall and winter is so comforting.
-The pumpkin itself lends a flavor that is so often associated with the fall season.
+I like to serve this creamy soup with a hot buttered crusty bread and topped with some roasted pumpkin seeds and fresh parsley.

-This dish is easy to prepare and most of the ingredients can already be found in your pantry.
-Why don’t you give it a try and I am sure that the whole family will like it!
+This is an easy recipe to prepare and most of the ingredients can already be found in your pantry.
+Also, leftovers taste even better the next day as the flavors get together!
+Why don’t you give it a try and you will see why this is the best pumpkin soup ever!

 Is Pumpkin Soup healthy?